TheAndrewLa/sq_os/README.md

 ### SquirrelOS
-An trainig operating system for my university course
+A trainig operating system for my university course

 ```
                     .                               .',',,.